Usage of Campus Lakes

 Fishing on the lakes is permitted so long as state fishing laws and regulations are followed.
 Fishing on the west campus lake is limited to designated areas on the south shore of the lake.

 Use of canoes or non-motorized boats for regularly scheduled academic classes and for University research and maintenance is permitted.
-Other members of the university community may use canoes or non-motorized boats upon advance approval of the University Events Committee.
+Other members of the university community may use canoes or non-motorized boats upon advance approval of the Office of Event Management and Protocol.
 Boats are permitted on the west campus lake for Douglas County Fire and Medical Department training, maintenance purposes, or in emergencies only.

 Reports of improper usage of the campus lakes may be reported to KU’s Public Safety Office 785-864-5900 or firstname.lastname@example.org.